Home > GPU

 For starters, this GPU has 7,168 CUDA cores, a base clock speed of 1.98 GHz, and a boost clock speed of 2.48 GHz.
 Let's look at what these specifications mean.
 Its base clock speed should be more than enough to process various graphical tasks without a hitch, and the boost clock speed should make that process even faster and smoother.
 On top of that, the vast number of CUDA cores should deliver exceptional performance, whether in-game or working on complex training models.

-It also features 12 GB of GDDR6X memory, which offers 19-21 Gbit/s compared to GDDR6, which tops out at 1 Gbit/s.
-What this means in terms of gaming is that you shouldn’t feel any lag or spikes during gameplay.
+It also features 12 GB of GDDR6X memory, which offers 192 bit/s.
+What this means in terms of gaming is that you shouldn't feel any lag or spikes during gameplay as the data has plenty of lanes to travel through, avoiding bottlenecks.
 Furthermore, it also allows you to increase your settings without running out of VRAM or compromising on performance.

 The RTX 4070 SUPER also uses Nvidia Reflex, which lowers the in-game system latency.
 It has various settings to choose from, and each further reduces the latency.
 This makes your gameplay snappier, as the information is registered and processed quickly.
 This should give you a much-needed advantage in competitive FPS games like Apex Legends, Rainbow Six Siege, Valorant, and Call of Duty: Warzone.

-Pairing this GPU with the i7-12700K should result in a fantastic gaming experience at 1080p, 1440p, and even 4K on some titles.
+Pairing this GPU with this CPU should result in a fantastic gaming experience at 1080p, 1440p, and even 4K on some titles.
 While you may see a performance drop at 4K, enabling DLSS 3.5 should help generate more frames.
 This combination is a solid QHD performer, even more so if you have RT + DLSS on at 1440p.

 Best AMD GPU for i7-12700K